-Set in 2016.
-Takes place immediately after Civil War as T'Challa returns home following his father's death in Vienna.
-Introduces Wakanda and several new and important characters to the MCU, including Okoye, Nakia, M'Baku and Shuri.
+Set in 2016, takes place immediately after Civil War as T'Challa returns home.
+Officially introduces Wakanda and several new and important characters to the MCU, including Okoye, Nakia, Killmonger, M'Baku and Shuri.

 Set in 2016.
 Takes place a few months after the events of Civil War as we see Peter Parker coming off the high of joining the Avengers at the airport in Germany.

 Set in 2016.
 The film takes place over a year, starting around the same time as Civil War and ends just after Spider-Man: Homecoming.
 Introduces the Time Stone also known as the Eye of Agamotto.
-Strange helps Thor locate his father, Odin in a post-credits scene, leading straight into Ragnarok.
+Strange helps Thor locate his father, Odin in a post-credits scene that leads straight into Ragnarok.

 Set in 2017.
 Ragnarok takes place immediately after the end of Doctor Strange.
 The film sees the complete destruction of Asgard.
 Ragnarok's post-credit scene leads immediately into the opening scene of Infinity War, as we see Thanos arrive on his ship.

 Set in 2018, exactly two years after the events of Captain America: Civil War (the length of Scott's house arrest sentence) and runs parallel with the timeline just before Thanos' snap.
-Contains important information about the Quantum Realm, which could be essential to understanding Endgame.
-The post-credit scene shows Hank Pym, Janet Van Dyne and Hope Pym all turning to dust as a result of Thanos.
+Contains important information about the Quantum Realm, which is also an important part of Endgame.
+The post-credit scene shows Hank Pym, Janet Van Dyne and Hope all turning to dust as a result of Thanos.